doctor3w/Dance-Dance-Evolution/docs/index.md

 See *High Level Design: Beat Processing* for an overview of the mathematics of the Discrete Wavelet Transform (DWT).
 The bottom line is that the DWT provides gives both frequency-resolution and time-resolution when we analyze a signal, and can be done extremely quickly.
 We use this to detect peaks in certain frequency in a signal, and detect beats if those peaks are above thresholds.

 We first modeled our system in MATLAB, to ensure that this was actually possible on our scale.
 MATLAB has a wavelet library built in, so we used the existing DWT function to transform a variety of different signals.
 We first made sure that one could distinguish sounds of different frequencies using the coefficients.
 We were able to easily visually distinguish a kick drum and a hi-hat using the coefficients (see Figure 8, note that the scaling here is significantly off from our final scaling).
 The drum had higher coefficient values for the highest coefficient layers, and the hi-hat the lower layers, just as we expected.
+The script to perform this analysis is in Appendix B.

 !["Kick HiHat Test"](resources/kickhatsplice.png)